 High cholesterol is when you have too much cholesterol in your blood.
 High cholesterol often doesn’t show signs and remains a hidden danger that affects millions of lives.

-Cholesterol includes good cholesterol called high-density lipoprotein (HDL), bad cholesterol called low-density lipoprotein (LDL), and triglycerides which is a fatty substances similar to bad cholesterol.
+Cholesterol includes good cholesterol called high-density lipoprotein (HDL), bad cholesterol called low-density lipoprotein (LDL), and triglycerides, which are fatty substances similar to bad cholesterol.

 A blood test can identify if your cholesterol levels are too high.
 Consult your doctor as untreated high cholesterol can lead to health issues like heart disease, stroke, and diabetes.

-Here are some lifestyle changes that can help to naturally lower your cholesterol levels for a healthier body.
+Here are some lifestyle changes that can help to lower your cholesterol levels for a healthier body naturally.

 Eat a healthy diet

-It’s definitely easy to say and hard to follow, but then the hard work is worth it, and in the case of high cholesterol – essential.
-There are plenty of natural foods which can help to reduce your cholesterol levels.
+It’s definitely easy to say and hard to follow, but then the hard work is worth it, and in the case of high cholesterol, it’s essential.
+There are plenty of natural foods which can help reduce your cholesterol levels.
 Along with these, cut down on all processed foods, especially those with too much salt and sugar.

 Soluble fibre found in oatmeal, kidney beans, apples, and Brussels sprouts reduces cholesterol absorption in the blood.